saidsay-so/chwitter/README.md

 ### Minimal

-React.js and dayjs are the only dependencies for the client, Express and mongoose/typegoose for the server.
+React, dayjs and classnames are the only dependencies for the client, Express and mongoose/typegoose for the server.

 ## FAQ